-At the beginning of a session I carry out a consultation, including a postural assessment, and check if there are any contraindications (reasons why treatment would not be suitable / would have to be adapted).
+At the beginning of a session, I always carry out a consultation, including a postural assessment (5 – 10 minutes) with clients in order to discuss their health and if there is anything I should be aware of.
 I plan my treatment taking this information into account, as well as the client’s preferences for areas of focus.
-Tension in certain areas of the body often has a knock-on effect on other areas, and so this is always taken into consideration for an approach which has the maximum effectiveness.
-The aim is to restore homeostasis, or balance, within the body.
+Back tension is very common and so the back massage is often thorough, but I also employ many techniques on the feet, legs, stomach, arms, chest and face.
+People are often surprised to find they enjoy a massage that includes less common areas of focus such as the arms and the stomach.
+Treatment on the abdomen can help improve digestion, as well as to de-stress.
+Tension in certain areas of the body often has a knock-on effect on other areas, and so this is always taken into consideration for a treatment that has the maximum effectiveness.
+The aim is to restore homeostasis or balance within the body.

-Sometimes if people have a lot of tension, they can feel quite sore after a treatment before they feel better – usually soon after or the next day.
-This healing crisis (the technical and less alarming-sounding term being the Herxheimer reaction) is a normal reaction, and occurs less after regular treatments.
-Some people also find that massage can stimulate an emotional reaction, for various different reasons.
-It is a good idea to re-hydrate and take it easy after a treatment.
+Sometimes if people have a lot of tension, they can feel quite sore after a treatment before they feel better usually soon after or the next day.
+This healing crisis (the technical and less alarming-sounding term is the Herxheimer reaction) is a normal reaction due to the release of built-up toxins and waste products from the muscles / promotion of fluid dynamics.
+It is usually experienced by people who have not had a treatment for a long time, and reduces with regular treatments.
 Referrals to other specialists are made where necessary, and homecare advice is given as part of an holistic approach.

 Sports and Remedial Massage / Soft Tissue Therapy